 So, to sum up, the fall in land prices triggered an increase in risk perceptions and a decrease in household net worth.
-The increase in risk led to a major financial crisis that has been cured, thanks in part to the actions by the Federal Reserve that I’ve just described.
+The increase in risk led to a major financial crisis, which the Federal Reserve addressed through a large amount of broad-based lending.
 The decrease in net worth led to a major recession and ongoing slow recovery.
 The Federal Reserve’s reduction in interest rates has lessened the impact of this change in net worth.

 Looking Back over the Past Four Years: Outcomes

 How has the Federal Reserve performed relative to its dual mandate over the past four years, since the onset of the Great Recession at the end of 2007?
 In terms of price stability, the answer is remarkably well.
 The personal consumption expenditure (PCE) inflation rate has averaged 1.8 percent per year from the fourth quarter of 2007 through the third quarter of 2011.
 In my view, this outcome is essentially consistent with price stability.